LaravelLegends/eloquent-filter/Readme.md

 # Eloquent Filter

 A useful library to make filters for Eloquent.

-A very useful library for creating and standardizing search filters in Laravel Eloquent.
+This library is useful to create search filters in your Rest API using the Eloquent.

 🇧🇷🚀🚀🚀